1950 – UNC Chapel Hill School of Nursing is established. First program in North Carolina to offer a four-year baccalaureate nursing degree.

 1955 – First to offer a master’s degree in nursing in North Carolina.
 Accreditation received from the National League for Nursing.

 1964 – First continuing education program for nurses in North Carolina.
-Program continues to provide learning opportunities for practicing nurses to maintain current knowledge.
+UNCSON’s Center for Lifelong Learning continues to provide learning opportunities for practicing nurses to maintain current knowledge.

-1985 – Nursing school’s Research Support Center created to facilitate faculty research endeavors, increase external funding for faculty research, and develop new scholars.
+1985 – UNCSON’s Office of Research Support and Consultation created to facilitate faculty research endeavors, increase external funding for faculty research, and develop new scholars.

-1989 – First to offer a doctoral degree in nursing in the state of North Carolina.
+1989 – First to offer a PhD in nursing in the state of North Carolina.

 1992 – First minority affairs office developed in a North Carolina nursing school.
-Office of Minority Affairs (OMA) facilitates the recruitment, career development, and retention of minority faculty, students, and staff.
+The Office of Inclusive Excellence (OIE) advocates for the incorporation of diversity and equity in curricula, admissions, hiring, outcomes, environment and practice.

 1992 – Post-Master’s program developed to train nurse practitioners and clinical leaders.